User Tools

 a_rocha-theeerieforest.jpg

-A forest on the outskirts of Parasoma.
+A forest in Ochr Arall.
 By Andreas Rocha; used with permission.

 Parasoma

-(pr. pare-ah-SOH-muh) Also known as the Nightmare Lands.
-Here, the horrors and monstrosities lay in wait for their prey, luring them in with fantastical treasures, promises of riches beyond one’s imaginations, anything that one’s heart could desire, but in the end it is naught but a lie.
-Legends speak that deep within the heart of the nightmare lands is a tree that bears silver wings and promises only ruin for those that seek it out.
+(pr. pair-ah-SOH-mah) Some denizens refer to this place as the Nightmare Lands.
+Here horrors and monstrosities lay in wait for their prey, luring them in with fantastical treasures, promises of riches beyond one’s imaginations, anything that one’s heart could desire, but in the end it is naught but a lie.
+Legends speak that deep within the heart of the Nightmare Lands is a tree that bears silver wings and promises great treasure at risk of complete ruin for those that seek it out.
+Pray that you never break a promise with a denizen of Parasoma, for a nightmare will never forget.

 Dearmad Agrad